Another explosion sows terror in Afghan capital

 So far, 80 bodies and more than 260 wounded people were taken to hospitals in Kabul, according to Ismail Kawoosi, a spokesman for the Afghan Health Ministry.

-"As I was watching (from my hotel) and some (people) were running toward the scene and some were crying coming from the scene," he wrote in an email to CNN.
-"It was a very sad situation, and everyone was trying to find their relatives or friends."
+“As I was watching (from his hotel) and some (people) were running toward the scene and some were crying coming from the scene,” he told CNN.
+“It was a very sad situation, and everyone was trying to find their relatives or friends.”

 The attack, the worst in months in terms of casualties, drew attention to ISIS instead of the Taliban, which had been blamed for recent bombings.